unframework/ng-ux-tips/_posts/2015-08-01-dropdown-focus-and-blur.md

 We added an `ng-blur` on the trigger button that hides the dropdown when that element loses focus.
 It makes sense: the trigger already has focus, so the browser will always send a `blur` event when the user clicks on something else or is interrupted by an external activity.

-But this doesn't actually work!
+But this won't actually work!
 When the user clicks on a dropdown menu item, or uses the keyboard to select it, the browser notifies our trigger `blur` handler first, which hides the menu and in turn prevents any further action.
 Oops!

 What we want to track is a sort of a "compound focus".
 In other words, we consider the dropdown component to be still active if *either* the trigger, or any of its menu items hold user focus.
 We only want to process a `blur` event when the focus truly leaves all of those elements.